|

 comment escape sequence (\") so that extraneous spaces do not

-in contents, prefix it with a double quote.
-Strings are
+contents, prefix it with a double quote.
+Interpolate strings with

 \*[ident]